inheritcash/inherit-contracts/README.md

 This project has been built up from various online sources including Open Zepellin and EIP standards.

+## Check test-config.ts

+You should add a valid 12 word mnemonic phrase and rpc node connection url string into `./test-config.ts`

 ## Compile and run tests

 Install Ganache-cli first, allow unlimited contract size as it is a big one, needs to be deployed as an automated contract